thiloklein/thiloklein.github.io/teaching/viz/index.md

 						</hgroup>
 					</header>
 					<div class="content">
 <p>The <a href="http://rmaps.github.io">rMaps</a> package makes it easy to create, customize and share interactive maps from R, with a few lines of code.
-It supports several javascript based mapping libraries like Leaflet, DataMaps and Crosslet.</p>
+It supports several javascript based mapping libraries like Leaflet, DataMaps and Crosslet.
 </p>
 					</div>
 					<footer>